willingc/discuss-nutshell/README.md

 <!-- prettier-ignore-end -->

+Improve your understanding of long Discourse threads.

+## Problem statement

+Discourse topics, such as on discuss.python.org, can get very long even over a few hours or days.
+These long threads makes it difficult to understand the conversation without spending one to three hours reading the thread.
+Discourse gives a predicted time to read the thread.

+On discuss.python.org, discussion threads about an individual [Python Enhancement Proposal](https://peps.python.org], PEP, can get very long.
+To understand the pros and cons of the PEP, reading the thread is needed.

+## Motivation

+I want a time-efficient way to read posts and summarize the key points.
+Ideally, I would like to understand the pros and cons of an individual PEPs.
+Understanding the authors' motivations and their background also is important.

+Recapping the conversation in an accurate way would be very helpful.

+## Initial approach

 Take a Discourse topic and parse it into posts that can be queried.

 - `data_loader.py`: Hit an endpoint and save to json